Why a Diamond’s Cut is So Important

 As gem labs, for instance the Gemological Institute of America (GIA) or the Hoge Raad voor Diamant (HRD), grade a diamond’s cut, they calculate the proportions of the diamonds facets and then evaluate how successfully the diamond interacts with light to create brilliance, fire and scintillation.

-The gemologists at the gem lab also asses the diamond’s design and craftsmanship, the correlation between its weight and diameter, the symmetry of its facets and the quality of its polish before they give it a grade which can be: Excellent, Very Good, Good, Poor or Very Poor.
+The gemologists at the gem lab also asses the diamond’s design and craftsmanship, the correlation between its weight and diameter, the symmetry of its facets and the quality of its polish before they give it a grade which can be: Excellent (EX), Very Good (VG), Good (G), or Fair (F).

 At Beldiamond we advise our clients to purchase diamonds with either an Excellent or Very Good grade, so that it will have an even pattern of light and darkness across its surface, as well as be beautiful as it interacts with light.